chapar-rest/chapar/README.md

 ```

 ### Installation
+#### Download the latest release
+You can download the latest release from the [releases page](https://github.com/chapar-rest/chapar/releases).

 #### Install From AUR
 To install Chapar from the AUR on an Arch-based distro, you can use your favorite AUR helper:
 ```bash
 yay -S chapar-bin
 ```
-Please note that this package is maintained by a community contributor. (@Monirzadeh )
+Please note that AUR package is maintained by a community contributor. (@Monirzadeh )
-#### Download the latest release
-You can download the latest release from the [releases page](https://github.com/chapar-rest/chapar/releases).

 #### Install From Source
 To install Chapar from source, clone the repository install the dependencies, and run the application using the following commands: